AltspaceVR/AltspaceSDK-wiki/Optimization/Optimizing-Texture-Count.md

 In some instances, texture re-use can lead to further optimizations thanks to render batching, where objects with the same texture are rendered in a single draw call.

-Use (https://en.wikipedia.org/wiki/Texture_atlas)[texture atlasing] with texture offsets where possible.
+Use (texture atlasing)[https://en.wikipedia.org/wiki/Texture_atlas] with texture offsets where possible.
 This would allow you to use a single texture to represent different objects.

 Use lightmaps instead of baking lighting onto the texture map.